rust-lang/rust/text/0000-projections-lifetimes-and-wf.md

 T`).
 This environment is used as the starting point for checking the
 items:

+- Where-clauses declared on the trait must be WF.
 - Associated types must be WF in the trait environment.
 - The types of associated constants must be WF in the trait environment.
 - Associated fns are checked just like regular function items, but